ujwxl23/DemocraticFund/README.md

 TECHNOLOGY USED

-We have divided our e-voting system in 3 rounds.
+We have constructed our e-voting system in "Cumilative Voting" method .
 We have found a new approach instead of the traditional 50-50% yes/no path.
-We provide yes=>75%, no=<50% and debatable in 50% to 75%.Thus, powering each induvidual with a strong share in the decision making process and not being influenced by the major shareholders.
+We provide each voter or shareholder with a VOTE POWER depending upon the funding they have provided in the campaign .Thus, powering each induvidual with a strong share in the decision making process and not being influenced by the major shareholders.